Wandy Rodríguez: Houston Astros (second stint)

 On January 26, 2016, Rodriguez signed a minor league deal to return to the Astros.
 He was released on April 5.

 Baltimore Orioles

 On April 29, 2016, Rodriguez signed a minor league deal with the Baltimore Orioles.
 On June 9, 2016, Rodriguez opted out of his minor league deal from the Orioles, becoming a free agent.

-Name issues
+Identity issues

 When he was scouted by the Astros in 1998, Rodriguez falsely stated his name was Eny Cabreja and that he was only 17 years old.
 He had convinced a friend to let him borrow his identity.
 The real Cabreja was born on August 18, 1981, while Wandy was born on January 18, 1979.
 Wandy lived under the name Eny Cabreja until 2002, when he admitted to the Astros that he was in fact Wandy Fulton Rodriguez and that he was not really 21 years of age but 23.